Skip Navigation

 Lead and copper education notice

-In December 2021, the U.S. EPA took a series of actions to improve the Lead and Copper Rule that are intended to better protect families and communities in years to come, particularly those that have been disproportionately impacted by lead in drinking water.
-Learn more about action areas, including additional tap sampling and lead service line replacements, at epa.gov, and depend on your Water Quality Report to keep you informed.
+The U.S. EPA is poised to take actions to improve the Lead and Copper Rule that are intended to better protect families and communities in years to come, particularly those that have been disproportionately impacted by lead in drinking water.
+The federal requirements take effect starting in 2024, and the Water District is proactively developing and implementing measures to comply with this rule, such as preparing a customer-side service line inventory and increasing test sites and testing frequency.
+Learn more at epa.gov and depend on your Water Quality Report to keep you informed.